Swarms - Got Honey Bees?

 South Central NY and Northern PA.

 Beekeepers do this at their convenience.
-If one is busy, call another!
+If you don't get a return call, they are too busy, call another!

 NOTE: Listing of beekeepers willing to pick up swarms of honey bees in those locations listed above their names.